CSCI-40500-Fall-2025/SWE-G2/README.md

 Revenue Options:
 Premium: User is able to reroll 3 times a day AND INCLUDES VIDEOS? or infinite (tbd) for the images.
 ADVERTISEMENTS RAHHHH

-FOR (target customer)
-WHO (statement of the need or opportunity)
-The (PRODUCT NAME) is a (product category)
-THAT (key benefit, compelling reason to buy)
-UNLIKE (primary competitive alternative)
-OUR PRODUCT  (statement of primary differentiation)

 For individuals
 Who wants to document their life or make a journal